halpert-keren/TriGo_System_Server/README.md

 # TriGo App

-This project was created using React, NodeJS, Express and is deployed on Netlify at: https://trigo-trails.netlify.app
+This project was created using MERN stack and is deployed on Netlify at: https://trigo-trails.netlify.app